vmware-archive/liota/README.md

 ## Liota.conf
 Right now there is only one item in the liota.conf, where to find a file called logging.json which holds the default initialization parameters for logging.
-When initialing, liota looks in the current working directory, '.', the user's home directory '~', a LIOTA_CONF environment variable, and finally the default location for every install, /etc/liota/conf for liota.conf.
+When initializing, liota looks in the current working directory, '.', the user's home directory '~', a LIOTA_CONF environment variable, and finally the default location for every install, /etc/liota/conf for liota.conf.